ibm-cloud-docs/FileStorage/how-to-create-duplicate-volume.md

 This feature is available in most locations.
 Click [here](new-ibm-block-and-file-storage-location-and-features.html) for the list of available data centers.

-Some common uses for a duplicate volume:
+Some common uses for a duplicate volume include the following examples.
 - **Disaster Recovery Testing**.
 Create a duplicate of your replica volume to verify that the data is intact and can be used if a disaster occurs, without interrupting the replication.
 - **Golden Copy**.
 Use a storage volume as golden copy that you can create multiple instances from for various uses.
 - **Data refreshes**.
 Create a copy of your production data to mount to your non-production environment for testing.